alecvaluev/alecvaluev.gethub.io/docs/cs/DB/DBSystems.md

 - supporting and feeding day to day business operations through production and transactions.
 - ability to get more information from the same amount of data through relations
 - sharing of data
-- security of data to authorized users
+- security of data to authorized users (give read-only/read and write privileges)
+- enforcement of integrity constraints (data type - numbers only, data uniqueness)
+- data independance (the system data descriptions or data describing data (metadata) are separated from the application programs)
 - software independence (can restructure database without requiring updates to the software)
+- backup and recovery facilities
 :::

 :::details Self-describing nature of a database system